InternetFreedomFoundation/archive/content/post/watch-the-watchmen-series-part-4-the-national-automated-facial-recognition-system.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["facial recognition", "Project Panoptic", "WatchtheWatchmen", "Surveillance", "SaveOurPrivacy"] date = 2020-10-07T04:30:00Z description = ""
+categories = ['facial recognition', 'Project Panoptic', 'WatchtheWatchmen', 'Surveillance', 'SaveOurPrivacy'] date = 2020-10-07T04:30:00Z description = ''
 draft = false
-slug = "watch-the-watchmen-series-part-4-the-national-automated-facial-recognition-system"
+slug = 'watch-the-watchmen-series-part-4-the-national-automated-facial-recognition-system'
-summary = "In the fourth part of our \"Watch the Watchmen\" series which aims to develop and use a national database of photographs which is to be used in conjunction with a facial recognition technology system by Central and State security agencies to swiftly identify criminals. \n" tags = ["facial recognition", "Project Panoptic", "WatchtheWatchmen", "Surveillance", "SaveOurPrivacy"] title = "Watch the Watchmen Series Part 4 : The National Automated Facial Recognition System"
+summary = "In the fourth part of our \"Watch the Watchmen\" series which aims to develop and use a national database of photographs which is to be used in conjunction with a facial recognition technology system by Central and State security agencies to swiftly identify criminals. \n" tags = ['facial recognition', 'Project Panoptic', 'WatchtheWatchmen', 'Surveillance', 'SaveOurPrivacy'] title = 'Watch the Watchmen Series Part 4 : The National Automated Facial Recognition System'

 +++